tapeinosyne/atlatl/README.md

-> In progress

 # Atlatl

-Preliminary work on Rust double-array tries — which is to say, DARTs.
+Preliminary work on Rust double-array tries – which is to say, DARTs.

 Presently, only a limited-capability Dart representation of minimal finite subsequential transducers.